Loading...

 Steps 1 and 3 can adopt different strategies.
 Concordia Compiler let's you:

-Parameterize how the successful test scenarios will be combined, using --comb-state
+Parameterize how the successful test scenarios will be combined, using --comb-state.

-Available strategies for --comb-variant
+Available strategies for --comb-variant:

-: Selects a random Variant that produces the required State.
+random: Selects a random Variant that produces the required State.
 That's the default behavior;

-: Selects the first Variant that produces the required State;
+first: Selects the first Variant that produces the required State;

-: Selects the first most important Variant (since two Variants can have the same importance value) that produces the required State;
+fmi: Selects the first most important Variant (since two Variants can have the same importance value) that produces the required State;

-: Selects all the Variants that produce the required State.
+all: Selects all the Variants that produce the required State.

 Example:

-Available strategies for --comb-state
+Available strategies for --comb-state:

-: Single random of each - that is, randomly selects a single, successful test scenario of each selected Variant.
+sre: Single random of each - that is, randomly selects a single, successful test scenario of each selected Variant.
 That's the default behavior;

-: Selects all the successful test scenarios to combine.
+all: Selects all the successful test scenarios to combine.

 Example: